 - You won’t have to chase your husband out of the kitchen when you are trying to make cookies.

-- You can use it for lots of other purposes, like as a crust for a frozen ice cream pie recipe.
+- You can use it for many other purposes, like a crust for an ice cream pie recipe.

-- This gluten free cookie dough recipe freezes really well so make a double batch!
-No need to buy cookie dough when you can make your own!
+- This gluten free cookie dough recipe freezes really well, so make a double batch!
+There is no need to buy cookie dough when you can make your own!

 - If you freeze a bunch of this cookie dough, you can get to it anytime and have edible cookie dough for one!

-Have I convinced you to give this easy creamy cookie dough recipe a try?
+Have I convinced you to try this easy, creamy cookie dough recipe?

 What you need to make this recipe: